pic

 Distinction Between The Creation Of Tuples and Named Tuples

-It's possible to create named tuples from individual variables.
-For instance, given variables x = 10 and y = 20, you can define nt = (; x, y).
+It's possible to create named tuples from existing variables.
+For instance, given variables x = 10 and y = 20, one can define nt = (; x, y).
 This creates a named tuple with keys x and y, and corresponding values 10 and 20.

-The semicolon ; is crucial in this construction, as it distinguishes named tuples from regular tuples.
+The semicolon ; plays a crucial role in this construction, as it distinguishes named tuples from regular tuples.
 Omitting it, as in nt = (x, y), would result in a regular tuple instead.

 x = 10